RxLaboratory/Duik/src-docs/docs/advanced/api/getting-started.md

 ### Using only Duik (and DuGR and DuIO)

-If you're only needing the Duik API, and perhaps the DuGR API or the DuIO API too, which are included in Duik, you just have to include `DuAEF_Duik.jsxinc` at the beginning of your own script.
+If you're only needing the Duik API, and perhaps the DuGR API or the DuIO API too, which are included in Duik, you just have to include `Duik_api.jsxinc` at the beginning of your own script.

 Here's an example.